repositive/iris-js/README.md

 - **Add** an implementation to response to a pattern:
 `add(pattern, implementation, namespace):AddOptions<M, R>`:
-  - `pattern`: Pattern to which this service will response.
+  - `pattern`: Pattern to which this service will respond.
   - `implementation`: Logic to manage the message to return a proper response.
   - `namespace`: Allows to provide several add implementations for the same pattern with out conflict.
 That way something acting on that pattern will get the responses of all of the implementations an not just one.